colormebrown/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints file type
+script that creates a symbolic link to /bin/ls called _ls_